 - Vanilla Greek Yogurt: Use vanilla, not plain!
 This adds the best flavor and helps with the soft consistency a frosting needs to have.
 You can also use 0%, 2%, or 5% – all will work.

-- Maple Syrup: This healthy cream cheese frosting is refined suagr free, so we use maple syrup to sweeten it.
+- Maple Syrup: This healthy cream cheese frosting is refined sugar-free, so we use maple syrup to sweeten it.

 You don’t need any fancy or special kitchen utensils for this cake recipe.
 Here is a list:

-How to make extra moist pumpkin carrot cake
+How to make moist pumpkin carrot cake with cream cheese frosting

 This pumpkin carrot cake is easy to make, but let’s walk through the process together.
 Here are step-by-step directions with pictures for visual reference: